Freemium mobile market in shambles.

 I'm not a game dev, quit your hysterics.

-Taking the side of the garden gnome on this matter is just about the level of retardation you'd expect from a Ganker poster in 2023.
+Taking the side of the israelite on this matter is just about the level of moronation you'd expect from a Ganker poster in 2023.

 Anonymous